 Colour Chart Mug

 My lovely colleagues regularly offer to make me a cup of tea.
 Maybe it’s because I have moved desks and now the closest one to the kitchen so they have to pass me on their way to make their own drinks.
 More often than not I say no. I just prefer to do it myself so my tea is perfect.
-If I had one of these mugs then maybe I could help my colleagues get my tea just right.
+If I had one of then maybe I could help my colleagues get my tea just right.

 Erasable Memo Pad

 Do you remember Etch-a-Sketch?
 How about a grown up version for your desk?
-This erasable memo pad has had mixed reviews on Amazon so you’ll have to assess for yourself whether it would be worth the investment.
+This has had mixed reviews on Amazon so you’ll have to assess for yourself whether it would be worth the investment.
 I think it could be a fun Secret Santa gift for the person who has everything.

 Plus it’s a make-it-yourself thing so it will be fun to put together in the office or at home.
 It doesn’t look particularly travel friendly though.